 "If we want to make new beer we won't be able to label it.
 We would not be able to sell a beer across state lines if we were to make something new, so that would be a problem," said Kerr.

 Because when the federal government is shut down, that means so is the Alcohol and Tobacco Tax and Trade Bureau, or TTB: an agency that approves new formula ingredients, licensing, as well as new product labeling.

-Here's what its website looks like now.
+Here's what its